 This is a great way for older or more advanced children to learn patience.
 The act of teaching younger siblings a new skill or idea also reinforces knowledge that the older siblings already have.
 In addition, many simple games can be altered to teach specific subjects to older children, while still being simple enough for younger ones to manage.
 This version of Guess Who is an example.

 What other benefits does gameschooling offer my family?

-Playing games creates opportunities for quality family time and encourages social interaction during a time when so much of our lives revolve around screens.
-Game play can also reduce the stress caused by teaching, especially for a parent who never anticipated having to be so involved in their child’s day-to-day education.
+Playing games creates opportunities for quality family time and encourages social interaction during a time when so much in our lives revolves around screens.
+Playing games can also reduce the stress caused by teaching, especially for a parent who never anticipated having to be so involved in their child’s day-to-day education.
 Gameschooling gives caregivers the freedom to select and curate games specific to their child’s interests, helping to facilitate a positive learning environment.

 What if I can’t afford to buy a bunch of games?

-If buying new games isn’t in the cards, many communities have online resources devoted to sharing and trading games with other gameschooling families.
+If buying new games isn’t in the cards, many communities provide online resources devoted to sharing and trading games with other gameschooling families.
 If a group doesn’t already exist in your community, consider starting one with other like-minded parents in your friend group.
-Second-hand stores often have board games for sale at reasonable prices and some libraries have games available to either play on-site or check out.
+Secondhand stores often have board games for sale at reasonable prices, and some libraries have games available to either play on-site or check out.

 How do I get started?

-Interested families can check out websites such as My Little Poppies and The Gameschool Academy that are dedicated to gameschooling.
-These sites are filled with advice about what games are suitable for specific subject matter, age group and ability levels.
-In addition, parents can find Facebook groups meant to educate and inspire fellow parents on the many options available within the realm of gameschooling.
+Interested families can check out websites such as My Little Poppies and The Gameschool Academy, which are dedicated to gameschooling.
+These sites are filled with advice about what games are suitable for specific subjects, age groups and ability levels.
+In addition, parents can find Facebook groups that are focused on educating parents about the many options available within the realm of gameschooling.
 If you’re not sure how your family will take to this learning strategy, consider investing in just a few games at first, and seeing how it goes.